Also find out about hunting permits and fishing licences.

 Apply for a permit if you want to undertake commercial activities involving marine mammals, or you want to take, hold, import or export marine mammals.

-Apply for a permit to catch, handle or release wildlife.
+Apply for a permit to hold, catch, handle or release wildlife.

 To provide land-based guided activities such as walking, hiking, tramping, climbing, hunting, fishing, biking or four wheel driving (4WD) on public conservation land you must have a concession from DOC.